marketplacer/barcodevalidation/README.md

     * `rubocop`: Runs Rubocop (equivalent to `bin/bundle exec rubocop`)
     * `setup`: Sets up the project to be ready for development
 * `config/boot.rb`: Prepares dependencies before loading the library
+* `lib/`: Source files; this directory is added to Ruby's load path
 * `script/ci`: The script run by Buildkite to start a build